ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP ACL proto][acl-proto]
 - [VPP ACL model][acl-model]

 The VPP agent ACL plugin uses the binary API of the VPP data plane ACL plugin.
 The version of the VPP ACL plugin is displayed at VPP agent startup.
-Every ACL consists of  `match` rules that classify the packets to be acted upon, and  `action` rules (actions) to be applied to those packets.
+Every ACL includes `match` rules that classify the packets to act upon, and  `action` rules defining to perform on packets.

 The VPP agent defines an access list with a unique name.
 VPP generates an index, but the association is under the purview of the VPP agent.
 Every ACL must contain match rules, and action rules.